Zacks Investment Research Upgrades Monopar Therapeutics (NASDAQ:MNPR) to Buy

 Monopar Therapeutics (NASDAQ:MNPR) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Saturday, Zacks.com reports.
-The brokerage presently has a $6.50 price objective on the stock.
-Zacks Investment Research‘s target price indicates a potential upside of 13.24% from the company’s previous close.
+The brokerage currently has a $5.50 target price on the stock.
+Zacks Investment Research‘s price objective would indicate a potential upside of 4.96% from the company’s previous close.

 According to Zacks, “Monopar Therapeutics Inc. is a biopharmaceutical company.
 It is focused on developing drugs for cancer patients.
 The company’s intellectual property pipeline consists of Validive(R), Camsirubicin (MNPR-201) and MNPR-101 which are in clinical stage.
 Monopar Therapeutics Inc. is based in Wilmette, United States. “